Home

 loga xy = loga x + loga y

-2) Quotient Law
+2) Quotient Rule

-The logarithm of a quotient is the logarithm of the numerator minus the logarithm of the denominator
+The logarithm of a quotient is the logarithm of the numerator minus the logarithm of the denominator.

 loga = loga x – loga y

-3) Power Law
+3) Power Rule

 loga xn = nloga x

-4) Change of Base Law
+4) Change Of Base Rule

 Example: